-The Office of Student Judicial Affairs and Community Standards (SJACS) is responsible for investigating and responding to complaints from the university community related to violations of the university's Student Code of Conduct.
+The Office of Student Judicial Affairs and Community Standards (SJACS) is responsible for responding to complaints from the university community related to violations of the university's Student Code of Conduct.

-Following the investigation of a complaint, SJACS enters into a Voluntary Administrative Review with the student and may dismiss the case against the student or make findings against the student.
-If the student denies the allegations, SJACS conducts a Summary Administrative Review.
+Following the investigation of a complaint, SJACS conducts an Administrative Review of the complaint with the student and may dismiss the case against the student or make findings against the student.
+If the student denies the allegations, SJACS completes a Summary Administrative Review and renders findings of fact and policy as appropriate.

 SJACS is also responsible for assessing any sanctions deemed warranted against a student, which may include, without limitation, educational classes, warning, disciplinary probation, service, restitution, removal from university housing, grade sanctions and/or removal from a department, revocation of degree or revocation of admission, suspension, and/or expulsion.
-For additional information, please visit: https://sjacs.usc.edu/
+For additional information, please visit: https://sjacs.usc.edu/.